FalixNodes-Software/KB-articles/content/_posts/falix/account/2025-02-19-understanding-billing.md

 | PayPal | PayPal balance or linked cards |

 You can switch between gateways at any time.
 See our [Update Payment Method](falix/account/billing/update-payment-method) article for details.

+To set up your billing country and VAT number, see [How To Manage Your Billing Details](falix/account/billing/billing-details).